Jesse-Moeller/CppPractice/Chapter 2/2.3 - Compound Types/notes.md

 ## References

 A reference defines an alternative name for an object.
-A reference is defined by using the declarator &othername.
+A reference itself is NOT and object and is defined by using the declarator &othername.

 `int my_int;`